openshift-kni/baremetal-deploy/features/performance/README.md

 # Performance Tuning

-All manifests should be applied automatically on a new cluster, in case if you want to test each feature separately, refer to the feature section.
+All manifests should be applied automatically on a new cluster via `make deploy`, in case if you want to test each feature separately, refer to the feature section.

 ## Environment variables